 American sculptor Mark di Suvero works with abstract forms on a massive scale.
 His use of industrial materials and kinetic elements makes these monuments both monolithic and dynamic.
 Part of the Abstract Expressionist school, di Suvero has won multiple awards, including a Lifetime Achievement in Contemporary Sculpture from the International Sculpture Center.
 Shown here on San Francisco’s Crissy Field, eight pieces were installed as part of the SFMOMA program On The Go.

 The Minerva Institute for Research and Scholarship, led by Executive Chairman Bob Kerrey, is a non-profit with a tripartite mission that includes facilitating low cost, high quality structured curricula delivery to high-potential students around the world; providing a vehicle for any researcher to easily and efficiently manage grant-funded research while maintaining ownership of their intellectual property; and advocating for broad reform in higher education including promoting the importance of effective teaching across academia.

 Nobel Laureate Roger Kornberg, Governor of the Minerva Academy, speaks about the importance of recognizing and rewarding excellence in teaching.

 The Minerva Institute houses the Minerva Academy, a distinguished society of educators.
 Nobel Laureate Dr. Roger Kornberg serves as Governor of the Academy, an honorary institution and forum for open exchange of new ideas and enhanced practices in higher education instruction.

-The Academy awards the Minerva Prize, a distinguished honor and $500,000 award designed to recognized extraordinary advancements in teaching innovation, excellence and impact.
+The Academy awards the Minerva Prize, a distinguished honor and $500,000 award designed to recognize extraordinary advancements in teaching innovation, excellence and impact.

 On March 12, 2014, the Minerva Institute for Research and Scholarship announced the induction of fourteen educational innovators to the Minerva Academy, an honorary institution dedicated to promoting and rewarding extraordinary advancements and innovation in higher education teaching around the world.
 The newly inducted honorees’ are honored for their contributions and innovative thinking in the area of teaching excellence.
 Their backgrounds range from law to psychology to engineering and include award-winning authors, researchers and policy leaders.